 Easy Tap Lines

 Most modern string trimmers now come with easy tap lines.
 The gist is that rather than replacing the nylon line every time it wears out, you’ll put an entire spool inside the unit.
 Whenever your line starts getting short, which happens as you cut weeds, you’ll tap the product on the ground, and more will emerge.

 Keep in mind that there’s a bit of a learning curve when setting up these easy tap lines.
 Follow the directions carefully for the best results.

-Finally, you’ll want to learn a bit about winter storage before temperatures drop.
-That’s because leaving untreated fuel in your string trimmer over the winter can gum up the carburetor and damage the fuel lines.
+Finally, you’ll want to plan for winter storage before temperatures drop.
+That’s because leaving untreated fuel in your string trimmer during the winter can gum up the carburetor and damage the fuel lines.

 You can leave your string trimmer inside or outside in the winter, depending on how much space you have.
 It’s always best to add a fuel stabilizer to the product when it’ll be sitting for a while because that makes it more likely that it’ll start up again in the spring.

 It’s also a good idea to remove all of the fuel from the tank if you’ll be keeping it in an outdoor shed.
 You can leave the fuel in, however, if you’re storing it inside or even in a heated garage.

 Adjust your winterization plan based on your available storage for the best results.

 Taking care of your yard is essential because it improves your home’s curb appeal and makes it a more inviting place for guests.
 Having weeds and grass running wild in your yard makes the property as a whole less appealing and could be a source of embarrassment.
 Selecting a string trimmer with the right amount of power and maneuverability is vital because it ensures that it does its job at a high level and that you can effectively use it.